AndySAnker/MetalFinder/README.md

 ```
 jupyter notebook 2_Training.ipynb
 ```
 Follow the instructions in the 2_Training.ipynb file.
+To download the model used for prediction in the article, instead of training at your own computer, see the [data](/data) folder.

 ## Predict
 To predict a MMNP using MetalFinder or your own model on a PDF: